 The virus that usually causes mono—the Epstein-Barr virus (EBV)—can be spread through:

-• Intimate contact or sharing of saliva.
-(A brief kiss on the lips isn't likely to spread EBV.
-It's spread when saliva from an infected person gets into another person's mouth.)
+• Kissing that shares saliva.
+A brief kiss on the lips isn't likely to spread mono.
+It's spread when saliva from an infected person gets into another person's mouth.

-• Sharing things like drinking glasses, eating utensils, or toothbrushes with a person who is infected with EBV.
+• Sharing things like drinking glasses, eating utensils, and toothbrushes with a person who is infected with mono.

-You can pass EBV to others for several weeks or months during and after the time you are first infected with EBV.
-The virus can also become active and spread to others from time to time throughout your life.
+You can pass mono to others for several weeks or months during and after the time you are first infected with mono.
+The virus can also become active again in your body from time to time throughout your life, and you can spread it to others.
+Older adults usually don't get mono, because they have been exposed during their lifetime and have immunity to the virus.

 What are the symptoms?

-The most common symptoms of mono include fever, sore throat, swollen lymph nodes, and feeling tired and weak.
-Mono can also cause pain in the upper left part of your belly, which may mean that the spleen is enlarged.
+The most common symptoms of mono include fever, sore throat, swollen lymph nodes in the neck, and feeling tired and weak.
+Mono can also cause pain in the upper left part of your belly if your spleen becomes enlarged.
 Symptoms usually start 4 to 6 weeks after you're exposed to the virus.

 How is it diagnosed?